lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

 It’s important to note that agency and autonomy often go hand-in-hand – truly high-agency systems are typically given more autonomy by design.
 But you can have one without the other.
 A low-agency, high-autonomy system (for example, an RPA script that blindly executes tasks 24/7 without oversight) can still cause damage if the context shifts beyond what it was scripted for.
 Conversely, a high-agency, low-autonomy system (e.g. an AI that devises risk models but requires human approval to implement any changes) might produce a bad recommendation, but the low autonomy ensures a human catches it.
 From a risk management perspective, **excess autonomy tends to manifest as operational risk, while excess agency manifests as strategic or compliance risk**.

 Balancing the two is therefore critical.
 Banks should ask for each AI solution: *How much agency are we giving it, and how much autonomy?* The answers should be driven by risk analysis.
 For example, **payments and funds transfer agents** directly handle money – a domain with low error tolerance.
 One bank might decide to give such an agent very limited agency (it can only execute transfers following a rigid rule set) but relatively high autonomy (it can run automatically 24/7).
 Another bank might allow more agency (the agent can decide to block or flag unusual transfers on its own) but then reduce autonomy (requiring a human review for any blocked transactions).
 Both levers can mitigate different risks.
 We will explore concrete design patterns for adjusting these levers in the Recommendations section.

-## Banking Regulation and AI Governance Landscape

-Financial regulators worldwide have been increasingly prescriptive about AI governance, implicitly addressing both the agency and autonomy aspects.
-Although there isn’t yet a unified “AI agent regulation,” various guidelines and enforcement actions signal what is expected of banks deploying such technology.

-Notably, regulators emphasize **human accountability and oversight**.
-Singapore’s MAS proposed in 2025 that boards of financial institutions must *attest to and understand* their AI systems, explicitly including advanced AI agents[^c].
-The MAS guidelines enumerate potential AI failure modes – from **“unexpected behavior causing service disruptions”** to **“failure to spot financial crime”** – and warn that greater autonomy (agents with tool access) could *amplify* these risks.
-This echoes the approach of the European Union’s draft AI Act, which would require high-risk AI (such as credit scoring or fraud detection systems) to have human-in-the-loop controls, transparency, and rigorous testing for bias and robustness.
-In the United States, while there is no AI-specific federal law for banking yet, existing regulations are being interpreted to cover AI outcomes.
-For example, fair lending laws hold banks liable for discriminatory outcomes whether a human or an AI made the decision.
-U.S. regulators (Federal Reserve, OCC, FDIC) have also clarified that banks must apply **model risk management** practices (SR 11-7 guidance) to AI models – meaning independent validation, documentation, and continuous monitoring of AI decision systems similar to how banks govern credit risk models.

-We also see proactive guidance focused on **operational risk and consumer protection**.
-The U.S. CFPB in 2023 highlighted that automated chatbots should not impede customers’ access to fair resolution of problems[^b].
-It has hinted at possible enforcement if, for instance, a bank’s AI assistant fails to let a customer easily reach a human agent when requested – tying into existing laws about fair customer service and error resolution.
-The UK’s FCA and Bank of England, in a 2024 report, noted that while 75% of firms were using AI, many had only a *“partial understanding”* of their AI systems and that data protection, cybersecurity, and fairness were top concerns to address in governance[^7].
-Regulators expect banks to *truly understand* their AI agents’ workings (to avoid the “black box” risk) and to implement controls like kill-switches or fallback plans if an AI system behaves erratically.

-Another trend is the call for **documentation and auditability** of AI agent decisions.
-Just as banks document processes and decisions made by humans for compliance, AI should be no exception.
-Institutions are encouraged to log AI agent actions, decisions, and even rationale (where possible) for later review.
-This is especially relevant when AI agents collaborate or form part of a workflow – an audit trail might need to show, for example, which agent approved a transaction and on what basis.
-Some banks have begun creating **“AI registers”** – internal inventories of all AI models/agents in use, along with their purpose, data inputs, known limitations, and the responsible human owner.
-Such registers will likely become standard, and possibly required by law (the EU AI Act plans to mandate logging and transparency for high-risk AI).

-Finally, regulators have hinted at holding banks accountable not just for their own AI, but also for **third-party AI services** they use.
-If a bank integrates an external AI agent (say for identity verification or document analysis), the bank must ensure that vendor’s system meets the bank’s governance standards.
-This points to the need for contractual and testing frameworks around AI suppliers – something banks are now familiar with in cloud outsourcing, and will need to extend to AI.
-In summary, *banks can’t abdicate responsibility to an algorithm.* They must govern AI agents with the same rigor as human employees or traditional software, adapting controls as needed to address the agent’s learning and autonomous capabilities.

-## Real-World Examples of AI Governance Failures

-While fully autonomous banking agents are new, there have already been cautionary tales underscoring the importance of robust governance:

-- **AI Credit Bias and Litigation:** Several large lenders discovered that their AI-driven credit decision systems were exhibiting racial bias – approving fewer minority applicants or charging higher rates, even when credit factors were equivalent.
-In one widely reported analysis, minority borrowers were found to be significantly more likely to be denied loans or pay more in interest due to AI models[^6].
-These outcomes led to lawsuits and regulatory inquiries.
-The root cause often traced back to training data or objective functions that the agent optimized in a vacuum (high agency without proper ethical constraints).
-Banks had to scramble to improve model transparency, inject fair-lending rules, and in some cases pay settlements.

-- **Unsupervised Customer Service Bots:** In 2023, as banks rolled out advanced chatbots, regulators received consumer complaints that some chatbots were providing misleading or incomplete information and making it hard to reach human help[^b].
-One example involved a customer trying to dispute a transaction through a bank’s AI chat agent.
-The bot confirmed it “had opened a dispute” and told the customer a provisional credit would post in 48 hours – but it never did anything in reality[^b].
-The case had to be reopened multiple times, with the bot repeatedly failing to execute the task and not escalating to a live agent, causing the customer significant frustration and potential violation of error-resolution timelines.

-- **Rogue Automation Glitches:** Banks have long used scripts and RPA bots, but adding more “intelligence” can introduce new failure modes.
-In late 2024, a major bank experienced a technical glitch where an automated system temporarily showed $0 balances to 20,000 customers’ accounts, sparking panic[^8].
-While that particular incident was attributed to a software update error (not an AI agent), it exemplifies the scale of damage a simple automated action can cause at speed.

-- **Data Leakage and Privacy Breaches:** Financial institutions also learned early on that AI tools can leak sensitive data if not properly governed.
-There have been cases where employees input confidential client information into external AI services (like cloud-based chatbots) which then retained or exposed that data[^9].
-In response, many banks in 2023 banned or restricted staff use of public AI chatbots until solutions (like on-premises models or encryption) were in place.

-These examples, anonymized from public reports, highlight that many failures aren’t sci-fi scenarios but rather *mundane process failures at scale*.
-AI agents don’t have to be evil superintelligences to cause harm; they can simply be overzealous optimizers or poorly supervised assistants.
-When something does go wrong, it often reveals holes in oversight: lack of an escalation path, lack of testing for edge cases, or lack of clarity on accountability.
-Fortunately, each of these failure modes can be mitigated with known best practices, which we turn to next.

 ## Recommendations and Roadmap for Safe Agent Adoption